sagemathinc/cocalc/src/dev/docker/README.md

 **Technical Note: This Docker image only supports 64-bit Intel.**

-To download the latest docker image (about 7GB):

-    docker pull  sagemathinc/sagemathcloud

-To store your local SMC data in the directory ~/smc, and run SageMathCloud (via docker), make sure you have about 7GB disk space free, then type:
+Install Docker on your computer (e.g., `apt-get install docker.io` on Ubuntu).
+Make sure you have at least 7GB disk space free, then type

-    docker run --name=smc -v ~/smc:/projects -p 80:80 -p 443:443 sagemathinc/sagemathcloud

-Then connect to localhost.
-You can also do this to run it in the backeground:

     docker run --name=smc -d -v ~/smc:/projects -p 80:80 -p 443:443 sagemathinc/sagemathcloud

+(If you get an error about the Docker daemon, instead run `sudo docker ...`.)

+The above command will first download the image, then start SageMathCloud, storing your data in the directory `~/smc` on your computer.
+Once your local SageMathCloud is running, open your web browser to http://localhost (or https://localhost).

-The name smc makes it so you can refer to the container and use commands like:
+The docker container is called `smc` and you can refer to the container and use commands like:

     $ docker stop smc
     $ docker start smc